TapwaveZodiac/novelaiUKB/docs/Image-Generation.md

 If you are looking to generate gender noncomforming characters, here are a few tags.

-`twink, otoko no ko, "girl, flat chest"` can help generate soft boys.
+`twink, otoko no ko,` or `1girl, flat chest` can help generate soft boys.

 `toned female, tomboy, tough` can help generate butch girls.